Whanganui Regional Health Network

 PHOs can now do more things to keep people healthy, by improving access to health services and connecting with people in the community who are missing out or have poor health.
 PHOs play a part in helping reduce acute demand pressure on hospitals by better managing chronic conditions and proactively supporting high need populations.

-General Practices enrolling (as at December 2013): Gonville Health Ltd, Te Oranganui Medical Centre, Stewart Street Surgery, Taihape Health Ltd, Waimarino Health Ltd
+General Practices enrolling (as at October 2014): Gonville Health Ltd, Te Oranganui Medical Centre (Wanganui, Ohakune and Waverely), St Johns Medical, Stewart Street Surgery, Taihape Health Ltd, Waimarino Health Ltd

 Whanganui Regional Health Network is led by a Governance Board, that includes elected urban and rural community, Iwi, and general practitioner members, who support the governance decision making.
 A Clinical Goverance Group is also well established.